Trip Details

 • 2140m

 This is an easy walk to Juphal.
 Around 3 hours walk takes us to Juphal.
-For this, we follow the trail along Bheri river again.
-Before getting to Juphal, we pass Rupgad, Dhupichaur, Motipur, Kalagaunda and other settlements.
+For this, we follow the trail along the Bheri River again.
+Before getting to Juphal, we pass Rupgad, Dhupichaur, Motipur, Kalagaunda, and other settlements.
 We end our trek formally here at Juphal and wait for the next day's flight to Nepaljung.

 • BF/Lunch/Dinner